jonseale44/Clarafi/replit.md

 # EMR System - replit.md

 ## Overview
 This is a full-stack Electronic Medical Record (EMR) system built with Express.js backend and React frontend, featuring AI-powered clinical decision support, comprehensive laboratory management, document processing with OCR, and advanced patient care workflows.
+The system is focused on individual healthcare providers and small practices with simplified HIPAA compliance.

 ## System Architecture